+Running the code above will give output as shown in Figure 6.1,

+Figure 6.1 – Output of threads used for CPU bound vs I/O bound tasks

-Running the code above will give following output, here you can see that although we are calling a background thread for CPU intensive operation it has used a worker thread which is ok for client side application for things like unblocking UI, However for an ASP.Net application this is will not lead any significant gain and also lead to possible deadlock as this is nothing different than running operation synchronously as there is no added benefit of assigning a dedicated thread for CPU bound operation.
+Here you can see that although we are calling a background thread for CPU intensive operation it has used a worker thread which is ok for client side application for things like unblocking UI, However for an ASP.Net application this is will not lead any significant gain and also lead to possible deadlock as this is nothing different than running operation synchronously as there is no added benefit of assigning a dedicated thread for CPU bound operation.

-Fig 6.1 – Output of threads used for CPU bound vs I/O bound tasks

-Taking an analogy of buying tickets at movie counter (assuming this is the only way to book tickets)
+So to conclude on I/O vs CPU bound tasks let us Take an analogy of buying tickets at movie counter (assuming this is the only way to book tickets)

 You can tell your friend to buy popcorn while you are waiting in queue.

 However, to buy tickets there is no alternative but to reach counter, even assuming multiple counter scenario (multiple core) where number of people ahead of you are same across counters, switching across counters is not going to save any additional time.

+Understanding CPU bound vs I/O bound task is a key deciding factor on how we can gain benefit of asynchronous programming, as making CPU bound method asynchronous is not going to boost the performance of the application significantly where as making an I/O call is going to give us a significant overall efficiency in the application.

 Note – In reality there Is no thread dedicated for I/O operations because we do not need dedicated CPU time, as time spent is primarily receiving data over network or reading data from disk so your application will use available resources more effectively leading to a better responsiveness faster loading time etc.